kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 # BUILDING AN API WITH ASP.NET CORE 2

-- ASP.NET Core can run on both the full .NET framework and the .NET Core framework (.NET Standard is not a framework, it is a standard which the frameworks comlply to)
+- ASP.NET Core can run on both the full .NET framework and the .NET Core framework (.NET Standard is not a framework, it is a standard which the frameworks comply with)
 - ASP.NET Core can run on both Windows and Linux, but the full .NET framework does not support Linux
 - Inside the Startup class ConfigureServices() method, we wire up the dependency injection system, by adding dependencies to the IOC container
 - Inside the Startup class Configure() method, we wire up the HTTP request chain, by adding middleware, like MVC, EF, logging, etc.
-- ASP.NET Core supports different environments, Development, Staging and Production are builtin, but we can add more
+- ASP.NET Core supports different environments, Development, Staging, and Production are builtin, but we can add more
-- Environments are independent from Debug/Release build configuration settings
+- Environments are independent of Debug/Release build configuration settings
 - If we change the environment, we should restart the web server (Kestrel, IIS, Apache, etc.) for the changes to take effect

 ## MVC:
 - MVC middleware covers both MVC (Razor views) and WebAPI (Web services) applications
 - Microsoft.AspNetCore.All is a meta-package that includes ASP.NET Core packages, including MVC, Authentication, EF Core, and others
-- Runtime Store is a special common folder on the machine where the packages in the meta-packages sit, and can be shared by all apps
+- Runtime Store is a special common folder on the machine where the packages in the meta-packages sit, and where they can be shared by all apps
 - In ASP.NET Core 2, packages in the Runtime Store folder are not copied to the output folder of the app by default, and need to be deployed separately
 - We can define a convention based routing in app.UseMVC() or use attribute based routing on controllers or action methods, which is the recommended way for API's
 - Route attribute works at the controller level, HttpGet, HttpPost, HttpPut, HttpPatch, and HttpDelete attributes work at the action level, and they all accept a string URI parameter to define the routes
 - We can put parameters in curly braces inside the route URI, which will also be passed to the action method as parameters
-- We should return correct HTTP status code and payload in an action method
+- We should return the correct HTTP status code and payload in an action method

 ## HTTP status codes:
 - Level 200 status codes mean success, like 200 OK, 201 Created, 204 No Content